jbossdemocentral/bpms-baggage-delivery-demo/README.md

 Running the demo
 ----------------
 Build the project then kick off the process.
-An initial form will show for first name, last name, flyer status {None, Bronze, Silver, Gold} - (side note, can't figure out how to order these), Country Code, Zip if in US.
+An initial form will show for first name, last name, flyer status {None, Bronze, Silver, Gold}, Country Code, Zip if in US and number of bags lost.

 If in US, will pass in zip code to zip code web service.
 Only the following zip codes will return states.
 Any other zip will return Texas.